FHSA methodology

 Maximum age (year-end) 71

 These values are read directly from our versioned data file (packages/data/src/fhsa/limits.ts).
-Every time you load this page the numbers above are the same numbers our calculator code will use when the FHSA tool ships.
+Every time you load this page the numbers above are the same numbers the FHSA calculator uses.

 How carry-forward works